W h e n H u m p h r e y B o g a r t G o t W o k e !

 Bogart would say, “I stick my neck out for nobody.”
 He takes no sides.
 He supports no causes.
 In one famous scene, Bogart won’t even admit to being American!
 The Nazis ask, “What is your nationality?”
 Bogart replies: “I’m a drunkard.”

-But this all changes after the singing of La Marseillaise!
-No longer content with neutrality, Bogart stands against fascism!
+But after the singing of La Marseillaise, Bogie’s idealism gets the better of him!
+No longer content with neutrality, Bogart takes a stand against fascism!
 He realizes the time to resist is NOW!
 (Are you paying attention?)

 MORAL-of-the-STORY: Wake up!
 Stay-at-home orders are unconstitutional.
 The Constitution recognizes no class distinction between essential and non-essential persons!